 Cerebrovascular disorders (eg, strokes, transient ischemic attacks) rarely cause syncope because most of them do not involve the centrencephalic structures that must be affected to produce LOC.
 However, basilar artery ischemia, due to transient ischemic attack or migraine, may cause syncope.
 Rarely, patients with severe cervical arthritis or spondylosis develop vertebrobasilar insufficiency with syncope when the head is moved in certain positions.

 The CNS requires O2 and glucose to function.
 Even with normal cerebral blood flow, a significant deficit of either will cause LOC.
 In practice, hypoglycemia is the primary cause because hypoxia rarely develops in a manner causing abrupt LOC (other than in flying or diving incidents).
 LOC due to hypoglycemia is seldom as abrupt as in syncope or seizures because warning symptoms occur (except in patients taking β-blockers); however, the onset may be unclear to the examiner unless the event was witnessed.

-Causes are usually classified by the mechanism (see Table 7: Symptoms of Cardiovascular Disorders: Some Causes of Syncope).
+Causes are usually classified by the mechanism (see see Some Causes of Syncope).

 The most common causes are

 Many cases never have a firm diagnosis but lead to no apparent harm.
 A smaller number of cases have a serious cause, usually cardiac.

 |PrintOpen table in new window

 Nitrates (with or without a phosphodiesterase inhibitor for erectile dysfunction)

 Evaluation should be done as soon as possible after the event.
 The more remote the syncopal event, the more difficult the diagnosis.
 Information from witnesses is quite helpful and best obtained as soon as possible.